twizzlebizzle/digital-foundry-notification/README.md

 How to install.
 - Clone the gihub
 - install the requirements.txt through pip
-- Add your auth tokens from pushover
+- Add your auth tokens from pushover to the main.py file
 - Run it on a crontab - I suggest 10m intervals */10 * * * *